population-research/uganda-covid/paper/uganda_covid_wber_publication.md

 points higher than in Round 4, while severe food insecurity is more than 10 percentage points higher; all three are strongly statistically significant.
 These medium-term effects are close to the short-run effect of the first severe lockdown.

+How do these results compare to those in the prior literature?
+As discussed in the Introduction, among the studies that try to provide causal evidence based on panel data, most do not find an impact on food insecurity.
+The exception is for Nigeria, where there was a 39 percentage-point increase in the likelihood of skipping a meal and an 11 percentage-point increase in going without eating a whole day.
+However, two factors make comparison difficult: the results are based on comparison with pre-COVID-19 data rather than within the COVID-19 period, and do not use the Food Insecurity Experience Scale (FIES) [@Amare2021].

+Two studies are of particular interest here as they use data from Uganda [@Kansiime2021; @Agamile2022].
+@Kansiime2021 find that food insecurity increased by 44, 30, and 7
+percentage points for any, moderate, and severe levels, respectively, five weeks into the first lockdown compared to "normal."
+Howevever, these results are based on a non-representative sample of 129 respondents using a Google form distributed via social media.
+@Agamile2022 uses a subset of the same data as here, covering Rounds 1 through 5, and finds, for example, that going without food the entire day is 4.8 percentage points higher in Round 1 than in Round 5, and the likelihood of running out of food 8.9 percentage points higher.
+However, direct comparison is complex, and not just because the outcomes are seven individual food security questions rather than the FEIS.
+The goal of the analysis in @Agamile2022 is to examine the effects of income loss on food security rather than the overall effect of the lockdowns, and the Round indicators, therefore, capture the difference to the excluded Round 5, conditional on the households' occupations, reductions in various income sources, region dummies, and a set of household characteristics.
+However, as shown below, most of these variables change in response to the lockdowns, and the Round indicators are, therefore, not estimates of the lockdown's effect.
+Furthermore, the estimation methods do not use household fixed effects or control for the number of COVID-19 cases.

 ## The Role of Seasonality